 Within easy reach of the city’s sightseeing trail, Andrew and Carla Brooks’s spruced-up 1840s West End hotel has a relaxed, clubby feel.
 The modern lounge is given a vintage edge with handpicked statement pieces including a black chandelier, deep leather seating, animal horns; periodicals, board games, an honesty bar and a DVD library are on hand.
 Unfussy bedrooms (some suitable for a family) have their own temperature control and comfortable beds with a choice of down or micro-fibre bedding.
 No need to rush at weekends: breakfasts, served until 11 am, include a full Scottish embracing haggis and a tattie scone.
 See also Brooks Guesthouse, Bristol (main entry).

 0131 228 2323

 46. Some in annexe, 1 suitable for disabled.

-Lounge (honesty bar), breakfast room, free Wi-Fi, in-room TV, courtyard garden, small conferences, paid parking nearby (£12 per day), public areas wheelchair accessible, adapted toilet.
+lounge, breakfast room, dining room, free Wi-Fi, in-room TV, courtyard garden, paid parking nearby (£12 per day), public areas wheelchair accessible, adapted toilet.

 per room B&B single £65–£135, double £75–£150, 1-night bookings rarely refused.